uiano/odd2netlogo/README.md

 # Running the model in NetLogo

-Make sure you have installed NetLogo [link here](https://ccl.northwestern.edu/netlogo/).
+Make sure you have installed [NetLogo](https://ccl.northwestern.edu/netlogo/).
 1. Generate your solution
 2. Right click your solution -> preview generated text
 3. Copy the generated text.